About Our Staff

 Professional Staff Therapist

 Ms. Murray received her Master’s degree in Clinical Psychology with an emphasis in Child & Families at Roosevelt University in Chicago.
-She completed her B.A. in Journalism & Strategic Communications at the University of Kansas along with a focus in Psychology.
+She completed her BA in Journalism & Strategic Communications at the University of Kansas along with a focus in Psychology.
 Her prior research and focus was in evaluating the efficacy of a transitional living program for adolescents with emotional and behavior disorders, and she also worked in the partial hospitalization program at Chicago’s Children’s Memorial Hospital.
-Lindsey joined KCCAT in 2009 when completing her clinical internship at KCCAT, remaining on professional staff providing anxiety treatment services to all ages, but with a particular interest in treating children and adolescents.
-Ms. Murray is currently completing formally-supervised hours at KCCAT for her independent licensure, and serves as coordinator of KCCAT’s School District Presentations and Outreach Services.
+Lindsey joined KCCAT in 2009 when completing her clinical internship, then remained on professional staff and completed additional formally-supervised hours for obtaining independent-level licensure as a Licensed Clinical Psychotherapist.
+She provides treatment services for all ages, with a particular interest in working with youth and families, and also serves as KCCAT’s Coordinator of School District Presentation Services and Outreach.